 A Sailboat vs. A Yacht

 Before buying your own liveaboard sailboat, be aware of the differences between owning a sailboat and owning a yacht.
 For argument's sake, I'm speaking about a small yacht that doesn't require a crew to sail.
-Because while you might crave a sea-worthy lifestyle, you might be better suited for a yacht or strictly motorized boat.

 A few differences between living on a sailboat and a yacht are:

-• A yacht is typically larger.
+- A yacht is typically larger.
 While that will mean a more spacious living area, it will also take up more space at marinas.

-• A yacht is typically more expensive.
+- A yacht is typically more expensive.
 This is due to the material and technology on the boat.
 So if sailboat prices wow you, yacht prices will leave you stunned.

-• A yacht requires an engine to run.
+- A yacht requires an engine to run.
 One of the coolest things about living on a sailboat is that so long as the wind is favorable, you can sail for free.
 Set the sails and enjoy cruising without spending a cent on gas.
 On a yacht, you'll always have to pay to play.

-• Driving a yacht has a smaller learning curve to it.
+- Driving a yacht has a smaller learning curve to it.
 To make a sailboat work for you, you're going to need to understand the intricacies of the sails.
 That's something you don't have to deal with, although, if you have engine trouble, the engine on a yacht is far more complex than that of a sailboat.

 Land Life vs. Sea Life

-There also is a major difference between land life and sea life.
-While living in a house and living on a sailboat, you'll most like get faced with unexpected costs and home repair, the day-to-day quirks of living full-time on a sailboat greatly outweigh those of "normal" land life.
+While living in a house and living on a sailboat, you'll most likely get faced with unexpected costs and home repair, the day-to-day quirks of living full-time on a sailboat greatly outweigh those of "normal" land life.

-When I lived in a house, I didn’t think about refilling the water or propane.
+When I lived in a house, I didn’t think about refilling the water tank or propane.
 I didn’t chant in my head, “No TP in the toilet, no TP in the toilet,” while peeing in fear of a major thru hull blockage.
 I didn’t double-check to make sure my house wouldn’t sink when I went on vacation.
-I also didn’t pick things up in Target and say, “Hm, but where would I put this?
+I also didn’t pick things up in Target and say, “Hm, but where would I put this?”

 All this to say, living on a boat makes you much more conscious of literally everything.
 Your water use, your propane levels, your battery charge, the functioning of your pumps, and the things (or clutter) you bring into your life.

 And this is a great thing---- we should be more conscious of our resource use and space management.
+But it still can come at a high learning curve if you're not ready for such a small space and the intricacies that come along with it.

-What It's Really Like Living on a Sailboat
+Things to Know About Living on a Sailboat

 Okay, so we are past some of the questions you should ponder as you go through the process of actually buying a boat.
 If you’ve come this far, I’d say you are interested in it, or at least morbidly curious about boat life.